Chiral Bell-state transfer via dissipative Liouvillian dynamics

-We first consider the case $q=0$, where $H_{\text{eff}}$ dictates the dynamics.
-In this case, chiral state transfer is expected with near-perfect fidelity due to the conservation of purity (see Supp.
-Mat.
-Sec. \ref{app:purity}).
+When $q=0$, $H_{\text{eff}}$ dictates the dynamics and CST is expected with near-perfect fidelity due to the conservation of purity (see SM Sec.
+III).
 At the origin of the trajectory, the two states involved in the EP are $\ket{\Psi^\pm}$.
-For example, starting in $\ket{\Psi^+}$, the system can be directed to either switch to $\ket{\Psi^-}$ or end up again in $\ket{\Psi^+}$, depending solely on the orientation of the trajectory.
-In the blue curves of Fig.~\ref{fig:CSC1} (a), we show this effect starting with $\ket{\Psi^+}$, which ends up at time $t=T$ nearly perfectly in the $\ket{\Psi^-}$ state for a CCW trajectory (solid) or comes back to $\ket{\Psi^+}$ for a CW trajectory (dashed).
-Therefore, the switching between the states is chiral in nature.
-We note that the fidelity of state transfer, although expected to be high in this case, can change depending on the parameters of the system and time period of the driving.
-For $q=0$, we find that the fidelity can be increased to 1 simply by taking sufficiently slow trajectories.
-When quantum jumps are not postselected out ($q \neq 0$), maximal fidelity is not reached at $t=T$ as Liouvillian dynamics do not preserve purity (i.e., a Bell state cannot, in general, evolve into another Bell state).
+Starting in $\ket{\Psi^+}$, the system either switches to $\ket{\Psi^-}$ or ends up again in $\ket{\Psi^+}$, depending on the orientation of the trajectory.
+In Fig.~\ref{fig:CSC1} (a) (blue curves), we show this effect starting with $\ket{\Psi^+}$, which ends up at time $t=T$ nearly perfectly in the $\ket{\Psi^-}$ state for a CCW trajectory (solid) or comes back to $\ket{\Psi^+}$ for a CW trajectory (dashed).
+Therefore, switching between the states is chiral in nature.
+As shown in the SM Sec.
+V, for $q=0$, we find that maximal transfer fidelity can be achieved simply by taking sufficiently slow trajectories, i.e., CST is an adiabatic property.
+Without complete postselection ($q \neq 0$), maximal transfer fidelity cannot be reached as Liouvillian dynamics do not preserve purity \cite{Sergi2013}.
 The case $q=1$, which corresponds to full Liouvillian dynamics, is shown in red in Fig.~\ref{fig:CSC1} (a) reaching a final fidelity $\mathcal{F}_{\ket{\Psi^-}}= 0.83$.
-Let us mention that this is not an upper bound, and a higher fidelity can be achieved by altering the parameters.
-For example, in Fig.~\ref{fig:CST_ent}, a fidelity close to 0.9 is obtained.
-The chirality of the state $\ket{\Psi^-}$ can similarly be verified; switching to $\ket{\Psi^+}$ is observed for a CW trajectory, while the state returns to $\ket{\Psi^-}$ for a CCW one.
-Moreover, the fidelity of transfer remains the same as for the case with $\ket{\Psi^+}$ as the initial state.
-In Fig.~\ref{fig:CSC1} (b), we show that there is a monotonic decrease in transfer fidelity with increasing $q$ (i.e., with decreasing degree of postselection).
-This corresponds to previous observations with a single qubit \cite{Kumar2021,Chen2021} and can be traced to the loss of purity with quantum jumps.
-Crucially, as the inset in Fig. \ref{fig:CSC1} (b) shows, there is a drastic fidelity loss for trajectories with origins far from $\gamma_0=0$.
+We note that this is not an upper bound, and a higher fidelity can be achieved by suitably altering the parameters.
+The chirality of the state $\ket{\Psi^-}$ can similarly be verified; switching to $\ket{\Psi^+}$ is observed for a CW trajectory, while the state returns to $\ket{\Psi^-}$ for a CCW one, with the transfer fidelity remaining the same.
+In Fig.~\ref{fig:CSC1} (b), we show that there is a monotonic decrease in transfer fidelity with increasing $q$ (decreasing postselection).
+This corresponds to recent observations \cite{Kumar2021,Chen2021} and can be traced to the loss of purity with quantum jumps.
+Crucially, the inset in Fig. \ref{fig:CSC1} (b) shows a drastic fidelity loss for trajectories with origins far from $\gamma_0=0$.
+When the trajectory origin is chosen away from $\gamma_0=0$, Bell states are not the eigenstates of the NHH at the start and end of the trajectory.
+This means that state transfer occurs between some other states, which may be far from Bell states.
 This highlights the importance of the spectra of $H_0$, $H_{\text{eff}}$ and $\mathcal L$ being equivalent at the origin.
+Our analysis shows that CST is a property of the eigenstates of $H_{\text{eff}}$.
+While $\mathcal L_{[q]}$ (for $0<q\leq1$) shows it to a large extent, the fidelity is lowered due to loss of purity induced by quantum jumps.